The 5 Best Bullet Journal Apps for Effortless Bullet Journaling

-You can turn any note-taking app into a Bullet Journal.
-But you have a lot less work to do if you start out with an app that comes with all the right ingredients for keeping a Bullet Journal.
+You can use any note-taking app to create a digital Bullet Journal.
+But you have a lot less work to do if you start with an app that has the right ingredients for keeping a Bullet Journal.

 - Make rapid logging painless

-- Have ready-made icons for legends (task, event, note) or at least tagging, labeling, color coding options
+- Have ready-made icons for legends (task, event, note) or at least include tagging, labeling, and color-coding options

 - Give you a quick way to search through your journal entries

-Trello’s cross-platform availability is a big plus for bullet journaling, and so are its automation capabilities.
-You can set up the app to create boards (for modules) and cards (for dates) on a schedule.
+Trello’s cross-platform availability and its automation capabilities are a big plus if you want to set up an electronic bullet journal.
+You can automate Trello to create boards (for modules) and cards (for dates) on a schedule.

 You don’t need the Index module and page numbers, because the powerful search functions in Trello make it easy to quickly find what you need.

-To get a bird’s eye view of your tasks for the month, you can assign due dates to entries to highlight them.
+Want a bird’s eye view of your tasks for the month?
+You can get one if you assign due dates to cards and then switch to the monthly view of the Calendar PowerUp, one of the best Trello Power-Ups to add to your workflow.
 Color-coded labels can work as bullets and signifiers to add context to your journal entries.

 Does this switch from paper to Trello sound complex?
-It’s not, actually, as you’ll see in our step-by-step guide to use a Bullet Journal in Trello to plan your day.
+It’s not, actually, as you’ll see in our step-by-step guide to create a Bullet Journal in Trello .
 The guide shows you how to bring every aspect of your paper journal to Trello.
 It also gives you a sample Monthly Log board that you can clone and add to your Trello account.

-Trello is not the only popular note-taking app to take your journal from analog to digital.
+Trello is not the only popular note-taking app that can take your journal from analog to digital.
 You can also use Evernote for bullet journaling.
 If you’re a Mac user, you could use Reminders, Calendar, or Notes as a Bullet Journal.
+These macOS journal apps can work, too.

 Download: Trello (Free, Premium plans available)